Moral: Moral tales

-Morals were one of the main purposes of literature during 1780–1830, especially in children's literature.
+Moral tales were one of the main purposes of literature during 1780–1830, especially in children's literature.
 Part of the reason for this was the writings of John Locke and Jean-Jacques Rousseau in the 18th century, which brought attention to children as an audience for literature.
 Following in their line of thought, Thomas Day (1748–1789) wrote Sandford and Merton, elevating the outstanding morals of one young boy above the rapscallion nature of another.
 Maria Edgeworth (1776–1849) was another prominent author of moral tales, writing about how a wise adult can educate a child; one of her more famous stories is "The Purple Jar".
-During this time, the theme of "a young heroine or hero gaining wisdom and maturity was taken up by many other writers".
+During this time, the theme of "a young heroine or hero gaining wisdom and maturity" was taken up by many other writers.

 The ability of children to derive moral lessons from stories and visual media develops around the age of 9 or 10 years.

+Research in developmental psychology has shown that children’s ability to understand and apply moral lessons from stories typically begins to develop between the ages of 9 and 10, as they become more capable of abstract thinking.

+In more recent children's literature, moral lessons continue to be conveyed through fantasy and adventure stories.
+For example, in J.K.
+Rowling's Harry Potter series, themes of friendship, courage, and standing up for what is right are central moral messages that resonate with young readers.